AWahab02/MoviBox/README.md

 - Presents a curated list of upcoming movies.
 - Each movie is showcased with a card featuring the movie poster and title.
+- Displays all movies when the user is offline

 <img src="https://github.com/AWahab02/flutter_task_movies/assets/114500718/3769fe0b-d50a-4a3d-b8a7-a83a7a19234b" alt="Upcoming Movies Screen" height="400">